 Edinburgh, the capital of Scotland, is a charming historical city to visit with many Instagrammable places.
+There are also many secret places to visit in Edinburgh!
 The city has such a lovely atmosphere and friendly locals and is perfect for a short city break with friends, family or a partner!
 Read on to find all the best photo spots in Edinburgh!

 Located in the heart of Edinburgh’s Old Town is charming Victoria Street with it’s coloured facades.
 It is said that Victoria Street is the main inspiration behind Diagon Alley in the Harry Potter stories created by J.K.Rowling.
 J.K.Rowling used to live here in Edinburgh and so she took inspiration for her stories from many parts of Edinburgh – more about this later!

 The beautiful curved cobblestone street is one of Edinburgh’s most photographed locations due to all the colourful buildings, which are all independently owned shops and restaurants – a rarity to see these days.
 One of my favourite boutique shops here is The Edinburgh Natural Skincare Company.
 They have hand-made natural skincare products presented in the most beautiful way that make great gifts.
 The owner, Tommy Crooks is a very pleasant and helpful gentleman.
 Click here to read about my favourite products they have available!

 Visit first thing in the morning to get photos without traffic or people in.

 Calton Hill is easily accessible by foot from Edinburgh city centre.
 This is another one of the best Instagrammable places in Edinburgh, not only for tourists but for locals too.
 Calton Hill lies right above the heart of the city, and the panoramic views across Edinburgh from this UNESCO World Heritage Site are simply stunning.
 The views at sunrise and sunset are incredible here, which of course means you won’t have the place to yourself!